-NOTICE: Planned tree harvesting is still ongoing as of December 2019.
-All areas beyond the 1.75 mile mark on the paved recreational trail will be closed in the interest of public safety during tree harvesting.
+NOTICE: Planned forest management is still ongoing as of May 2020.
+All areas beyond the 1.75 mile mark on the paved recreational trail will be closed in the interest of public safety.
 The closure is effective until further notice.
 Please call 413-452-1302 with any questions.

 - Background and information on planned forest management activities in Ludlow Reservoir

 Hours of Operation

 The Ludlow Reservoir public access program schedule varies seasonally throughout the year.
 The Ludlow Reservoir is open 6 days per week, Thursday through Tuesday.
 The reservoir is closed on Wednesdays for maintenance activities.
 The Reservoir is also closed for three holidays every year: Thanksgiving Day, Christmas Day, and New Year’s Day.
 The hours of operation for the Ludlow Reservoir are as follows: